ovgu-FINken/multi_robot_path_planning/benchmark/README.md

 simply deletes the robot model.
 This, however, is only applicable in simulation-based benchmarks.
-Alternatively, this variable can be set to `stay`, which will freeze the robot at the last waypoint, whereas the value `start_position` will send the start position as the next goal, such that the robot will move to the start position after the last waypoint is reached.
+Alternatively, this variable can be set to `stay`, which will freeze the robot at the last waypoint, whereas the value `start` will send the start position as the next goal, such that the robot will move to the start position after the last waypoint is reached.
 Ultimately, the `ìdle` state is a free state, where the robots might just move randomly, which is up to the user.